ZaidP101/Docker-3TierApp/MY-README.md

 - **Backend Service**: Builds the backend from the specified Dockerfile, uses environment variables, and exposes port 5000.
 It depends on the MongoDB service to be up and running.

 This setup provides a cohesive environment for running and developing a 3-tier application using Docker and Docker Compose.
 The React frontend communicates with the Node.js backend, and the backend interacts with the MongoDB database.

+## Issues and Help

+There is an issue with the `package.json` files in the frontend and the main parent folder.
+If you have any experience with resolving conflicts or optimizing the `package.json` setup, your help would be greatly appreciated.

+Feel free to open an issue or submit a pull request with suggestions or fixes.